+35725368683

 2. Duties owed to clients and colleagues.

 Respect and integrity must exist among lawyers.
-The legal profession is truthful, and the practice of law is an "art" based on legal science.
+The legal profession is a profession of truth, and the practice of law is an "art" based on legal science.

 Practising Law

 Only licensed members of the CBA are allowed to Practice Law and offer legal services in Cyprus.
-Those include the below:
+Those include the following:

 • appearing before any Court;